Carbohydrate / Protein Gels Improve Endurance?

 - Subjects performed 13% longer (p<0.05) in the CHO+P trial compared to the CHO trial.

-- Post exercise muscle damage was measured indirectly by assessing plasma CK (creatine kinase) concentrations.
+- Post-exercise muscle damage was measured indirectly by assessing plasma CK (creatine kinase) concentrations.

 Creatine kinase which is also known as creatine phosphokinase is an enzyme present in your blood that elevates with increasing levels of muscle breakdown.
 Plasma CK concentrations increased significantly in the CHO trial when comparing pre-exercise to post-exercise levels, but not in the CHO+P trial.

 The results of this study suggest that supplementation with both CHO as well as P gels as opposed to simply CHO gels alone, had two important benefits.
-First, the subjects were able to perform endurance exercise for 13% longer period of time when they consumed the CHO and O gels compared to only consuming the CHO gels.
+First, the subjects were able to perform endurance exercises for 13% longer period of time when they consumed the CHO and O gels compared to only consuming the CHO gels.
 Secondly, the subjects had less evidence of muscle damage following exercise when they consumed the CHO+P gels.

 - Saunders MJ, Luden ND, Herrick JE.
 Consumption of an oral carbohydrate-protein gel improves cycling endurance and prevents postexercise muscle damage.
 J Strength Cond Res.
 2007 Aug;21(3):678-84.